apache/tvm/docs/langref/relay_adt.rst

 .. code_block:: python

+   # creates a list of tuples from two lists
    def @zip<a, b>(%l : List[a], %m : List[b]) -> List[(a, b)] {
      match(%l) {
        case Nil() { Nil() }